Find information on many health topics, listed A to Z.

 Is it a daily struggle to get your child out of bed in the morning?
 If so, it’s likely that they aren’t getting enough total sleep throughout the day.
 Children need a surprisingly large amount of rest each day.
 Of course, every child’s needs are different, but the average amount of hours needed depends on a child’s age.

-With Daylight Saving Time on March 8, we lose an hour of sleep, which causes significant fatigue in most people and can linger for days or weeks.
+With Daylight Saving Time every March, we lose an hour of sleep, which causes significant fatigue in most people and can linger for days or weeks.
 To minimize the impact, you can make gradual adjustments.

 For some people, there’s no such thing as a good night’s sleep.
 No matter how early they go to bed - or how many times they press the snooze button - they still wake up groggy.